writer/writer-framework/docs/docs/quickstart-tutorial.md

 ### Debugging
 To check some intermediate values in your Python code, you can just use `print()` function.
 All logs will be available in the terminal.

 ## Conclusion
 Congratulations!
-You've successfully created a logistic regression visualization tool using StreamSync.
-You can further customize and enhance this tool to suit your specific needs.
+You've successfully created a logistic regression visualisation tool using Streamsync.
+You can further customise and enhance this tool to suit your specific needs.

 ## Additional Resources
 - [Scikit-learn Documentation](https://scikit-learn.org/stable/)